Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) the Register of Members;

-   2. the minutes of general meetings;
+   b) the minutes of general meetings;

-   3. subject to sub-rule (2), the financial records, books, securities and any other relevant document of the Association, including minutes of Committee meetings.
+   c) subject to sub-rule (2), the financial records, books, securities and any other relevant document of the Association, including minutes of Committee meetings.

 > **Note:** See the note following rule 17 for details of access to the Register of Members.